 Statewide campaign aimed at building public support for key legislative priorities including property tax cap, ethics reform and marriage equality

-Governor Andrew M. Cuomo today kicked-off his "People First Campaign" at Onondaga Community College, where he outlined his legislative priorities and told New Yorkers that their voices must be heard in order to get Albany to act on these key reforms.
+Lieutenant Governor Robert J. Duffy today brought the "People First Campaign" to Dowling College, where he outlined Governor Cuomo's legislative priorities and told New Yorkers that their voices must be heard in order to get Albany to act on these key reforms.